emmawinston/emmawinston.github.io/_posts/2022-08-01-project-infinite-nothing.md

 <a href="https://deerful.itch.io/infinite-nothing"><img src="https://emmawinston.me/assets/images/infinite-nothing.png" alt="Green and black pixel art of a simple computer reading 'Infinite - Nothing'"></a>

 <a href="https://deerful.itch.io/infinite-nothing">'Infinite - Nothing'</a> is a poem considering the nature of consciousness, the ethics of empathy, artificial intelligence, and Pascal's Wager.
 It is presented (somewhat) interactively using the Bitsy game engine.

+Each time the reader pages through the text, the application randomly corrupts its own sprite data, affording the computer creative agency of its own.